shin-hyuk/yoda/YODA_ARCHITECTURE.md

 - **[JWT-Based Authorization Flow](#jwt-based-authorization-flow):** User access is securely managed with JWT tokens across all tools
 - **[Persistent Alerts & Schedules](#persistent-alerts--schedules):** User-specific alerts and schedules are managed as stateful JSON feeds within the orchestrator

-**Note:**
-All file paths and package names mentioned in this document are exact locations used in the YODA codebase.
+**Note:**: All file paths and package names mentioned in this document are exact locations used in the YODA codebase.
 Tool and goal teams only need to update these specific files and packages to register new tools, define agent goals, or integrate new business logic as described below.

 ---